a picture of the montains and some clouds

 What are the potential benefits of Ayahuasca?

-Making sense of your Ayahuasca experience and integrating the insights into your daily life can be life changing and propel you toward greater joy and wellness.
+Making sense of your Ayahuasca experience and integrating the insights into your daily life can create significant shifts in perspective and propel you toward greater joy and lasting change.
 Without proper integration, Ayahuasca is at best a momentary escape from the mundane.
 At worst, Ayahuasca can cause more harm than good by reopening old wounds and creating mental confusion which might worsen preexisting feelings of anxiety depression or stress.

-Working with a therapist to integrate your Ayahuasca experience is a necessary part of the journey.
+Working with a therapist to integrate your Ayahuasca experience is a necessary part of the integration process.
 Therapy can help you align your life with the insights gleaned during the ayahuasca experience.

 The integration process involves working with a therapist to process and make sense of the psychedelic experience, address any confusion that arose and align your life with the new insights and ways of being.